ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-client-api.md

 }
 ```

-The conventions used in deriving the Persist client are as follows.
+The conventions used in deriving the client object is as follows.
 1. Since there can be only one generated client in a Ballerina package, the client name is always `Client`.
 2. The client should be of the `persist:AbstractPersistClient` type.
 3. It should contain the `init()` and `close()` functions.